-A.K.
-Jain et al./Pattern Recognition Letters 79 (2016) 80-105 as computers, tablets, and mobile phones.
-Today, it is possible to capture good quality face images using smartphones or wearable devices such as Google glass [29].
-Furthermore, low cost cameras that can capture 3D images in real-time are also becoming available now (e.g., Microsoft Kinect [42]).
-Consequently, real-time face recognition has been made feasible in a wide range of applications where the user is cooperative and the face image is acquired in a controlled environment (e.g., access control, de-duplication of driver licenses and passports).
+ture good quality face images using smartphones or wearable devices such as Google glass (Google, Inc., 2013).
+Furthermore, low cost cameras that can capture 3-dimensional images in real-time are also becoming available now (e.g., Microsoft Kinect (Khoshelham and Elberink, 2012)).
+Consequently, realtime face recognition has been made feasible in a wide range of applications where the user is cooperative and the face image is acquired in a controlled environment (e.g., access control, deduplication of driver licenses and passports).
 But, solutions to unconstrained face recognition such as in surveillance applications are still elusive.